Office of the President

 Momentum best describes Nellis' first two years on the South Plains.
 Texas Tech has been on a rapid ascent in higher education over the last decade and the former University of Idaho president catapulted the university's momentum by integrating an aggressive vision of research and entrepreneurship with a talented faculty and student body.
 The result has been increased collaboration across disciplines, with both faculty and students, and with other universities and industry, which is characteristic of the nation's leading research institutions.
 Additionally, Nellis created administrative growth opportunities with the President's Administrative Fellows Program and President's Leadership Institute.
 These two initiatives provide faculty and staff the chance to enhance professional leadership traits and develop the necessary skills for administrative positions in the future.

-Under his leadership, Texas Tech was named an Innovation and Economic Prosperity university by the Association of Public Land-Grant Universities (APLU) and achieved designation as one of the nation's Great Colleges to Work For by the Chronicle of Higher Education in 2014.
-Additionally, the university has broken ground on several new projects, including the Texas Tech Research Park, which aligns with the research mission of the university and Nellis' priority of Texas Tech becoming the nation's next great research university.
+Under his leadership, Texas Tech was named an Innovation and Economic Prosperity university by the Association of Public Land-Grant Universities (APLU) and achieved designation as one of the nation's Great Colleges to Work For by the Chronicle of Higher Education in 2014 and 2015.
+Additionally, the university has broken ground on several new projects, including the Texas Tech Innovation Hub, which aligns with the research mission of the university and Nellis' priority of Texas Tech becoming the nation's next great research university.

 Nellis has served or is serving in various national capacities.
 In September 2013, he was appointed to the executive committee of the Texas Council of Public University Presidents and Chancellors and in February 2014 was asked to serve on the national executive committee of the APLU Commission on Innovation, Competitiveness and Economic Prosperity.
 In October 2014, he was appointed to the APLU Task Force on Managing University Intellectual Property and was recently named to the Southern Association of Colleges and Schools Commission on Colleges' (SACSCOC) board of trustees.